 FLAVORS THAT GO WITH GARLIC:

-Ginger pairs nicely with these herbs and spices.
+Garlic pairs nicely with these herbs and spices.
 Try them together the next time you're in the kitchen cooking something up for lunch or dinner.

 - Parsley: Parsley is mildly flavored and so versatile.
 Add to pasta, potato or chicken salad.
 Mix with melted butter and toss with vegetables or potatoes.